Alchemy RecipeIntermediateautomation

 }

-Extract the text from choices[0].text and store it as draft_response.
-This is the response your team will review before sending.
+Extract the content and store it as draft_response.

 POST https://api.elevenlabs.io/v1/text-to-speech/{voice_id}